Vaarsuvius: I would venture a guess that [Roy] might be tired of the color blue by this point.

 - Blue by Eiffel 65 gives us this lyrical gem:

 I have a blue house with a blue window

 Blue is the colour of all that I wear

 Blue are the streets and all the trees are too

 I have a girlfriend, and she is so blue

 - Urinetown typically dresses the majority of the characters in various shades of yellow.
 Guess why.

 - Advance Wars (at least before it got Darker and Edgier) used this color scheme to help distinguish between different nations.
-It still does, but it's not as clear-cut anymore.
-Red and Yellow both belong to the same nation, while Black is used for various groups not directly connected to a nation.
+It still does in Days of Ruin, but it's not as clear-cut anymore.
+Red and Yellow both belong to the same nation, with the two colours representing two sides of a civil war, while Black is used for various groups not directly connected to a nation.